top of page

 PRESS

-'Already a big presence on the British scene as both an astonishingly quickthinking virtuoso, and an increasingly creative bandleader/composer'
+'a big presence on the British scene as both an astonishingly quickthinking virtuoso, and an increasingly creative bandleader/composer'

 jazzwise